Raskour/ras-blog/src/pages/about.md

 - [SpotSunny Accomodation website](https://www.spotsunny.epizy.com/): Developed an accomodation website allow users to book sites for holidays.Backend was implemented using PHP and MySQL .
 Created ERD diagrams, Data dictionary and SQL scripts to test the database initialisation process.

+- [VisitSeoul](https://www.visitseoul.epizy.com/?i=1): Built a travel website using WordPress: an open source content management system.
+  Applied relevant plugins to make sure it’s optimised for SEO and has no security vulnerabilities.